 The best way to maintain pristine BJJ mats is a two-fold process: First, you vacuum them thoroughly, and then, you proceed to wipe them with some disinfectant.
 In terms of frequency, after all, classes end are over is a must.

 In terms of the first part, there’s nothing to it.
 Grab a vacuum machine that’s strong enough to pull particles from the seams and corners and be thorough.
 The goal here is to remove every solid piece of debate that’s on the mats.
-That includes skin cells, hair, pieces of finger tape and other stuff that’s commonly found in grappling gyms after practice.
+That includes skin cells, hair, pieces of finger tape, and other stuff that’s commonly found in grappling gyms after practice.
 Conversely, dry mopping or sweeping can also do the trick.

 The second part is where you can actually go wrong.
 The most important thing here is choosing the right cleaning agent.
-Get something too strong, and you’ll damage the mats, actually achieving an opposite effect.
+Get something too strong, and you’ll damage the mats, actually achieving the opposite effect.
 Choose something too weak, and germs will survive and even thrive.
 Finally, whatever you choose mustn’t be harmful to the skin of people, as there will always be residue left, albeit in trace amounts.
 The top picks are bleach (diluted in between 1:100 and 1:10), or other commercial synthetic cleaners like Lysol, Odoban, Pine-sol, etc.

 Out of them all, bleach is the cheapest and safest bet, unless you get the concentration wrong.
 Then, it’ll damage your mats beyond recognition.
 You could also go all-natural with stuff like baking soda and vinegar but its’ too much of a hassle.
-Conversely, the simplest solution is a soap and water solution, that’s always reliable.
+Conversely, the simplest solution is a soap and water solution, which’s always reliable.

 Finally, make sure you spread the solution everywhere.
 The best choice is a sprinkler of some kind that can spray it, but you might also use professional machines.
 Finally, make sure you mop it all up carefully and diligently.